evjero/portal-federation/README.md

 D-1: Feature applications may have their own internal router and sub pages

-D-2: Feature applications should use the same shared UI components from a [container](https://webpack.js.org/concepts/module-federation/#components-library-as-container) (Adobe Spectrum)
+D-2: Feature applications should use the same shared UI components from a [container](https://webpack.js.org/concepts/module-federation/#components-library-as-container) (React Aria)

 D-3: Feature applications should consume a global state store (Redux)